venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/diagnostic-tracing-and-message-logging-for-the-siebel-adapter.md

 # Diagnostic Tracing and Message Logging for the Siebel adapter
 Adapter clients can enable diagnostic tracing to effectively diagnose problems encountered while using the adapters.
 Adapter clients can activate tracing at three different levels:

 - Between the adapter client and the adapter

 - Within the adapter

 - Between the adapter and the line-of-business (LOB) application

   This section provides information about activating tracing at these levels.

 ## Tracing between the adapter client and the adapter
  Adapter clients can enable WCF tracing to trace issues between the adapter client and the adapter.
 WCF tracing is used to trace the input XMLs coming from the adapter client using the WCF service model and is useful in diagnosing serialization issues.
 WCF tracing is not used for the WCF channel model or for output messages from the adapter to the adapter client.
 You can activate WCF tracing for BizTalk applications and WCF service model applications by adding an excerpt to the respective configuration files.
 Also, you can enable tracing both at design-time and run-time.

--   **Tracing at design-time**.
-For the design-time experience, you may use the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)], [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)], or the [!INCLUDE[addadapterwiz](../../includes/addadapterwiz-md.md)].
-All these tools can be used from [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].
-So, to enable tracing for the design-time experience, you must add the excerpt to the devenv.exe.config file located in *\<installation drive\>*:\Program Files\Microsoft Visual Studio *\<version\>*\Common7\IDE.
+- <strong>Tracing at design-time</strong>.
+For the design-time experience, you may use the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)], [!INCLUDE [consumeadapterservshort](../../includes/consumeadapterservshort-md.md)], or the [!INCLUDE [addadapterwiz](../../includes/addadapterwiz-md.md)].
+All these tools can be used from [!INCLUDE [btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].
+So, to enable tracing for the design-time experience, you must add the excerpt to the devenv.exe.config file located in <em>\<installation drive\></em>:\Program Files\Microsoft Visual Studio <em>\<version\></em>\Common7\IDE.

 - **Tracing at run-time**.
 For run-time tracing, you must add the excerpt depending on the application you are using.

-    -   For a [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] applications, you must add the excerpt to the BizTalk configuration file, typically BTSNTSvc.exe.config.
+  - For a [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] applications, you must add the excerpt to the BizTalk configuration file, typically BTSNTSvc.exe.config.
 For BizTalk Server, this file is available typically under \<installation drive\>:\Program Files\Microsoft BizTalk Server.

   - For a WCF service model .NET application, you must add the excerpt to the app.config file of your project.

   To enable WCF tracing, you must add the following excerpt within the `<configuration>` tag:

 ```
 <system.diagnostics>